If you have reached here then you want to know how to set up a marine aquarium.

 We add salt to the marine aquarium for the species to survive.

 The other differences are in cost, maintenance and type of fish that goes in the system.

 Temperature and lighting also play an important role if you are going to keep corals and invertebrates.
-Regular check or tests are important in a reef system along with the quarantine system.
+Regular checks or tests are important in a reef system along with the quarantine system.

-If you already have a hand in the freshwater aquarium, you will find your way in the saltwater aquarium hobby.
-You would also find it to be interesting and knowledgeful once you get in the hobby.
+If you already have a hand in the freshwater aquarium, you will find your way into the saltwater aquarium hobby.
+You would also find it to be interesting and knowledgeful once you get into the hobby.

 Plan for setting up a marine aquarium

 In this guide, we are going to cover some of the important aspects that you should know.